FoxyTheOne/TMS_Lesson_14_HW/README.md

 # TMS_Lesson_14_HW
-It is a repository for homework №14 - practicing Stream API
+It is a repository for homework №14 - practicing Stream API.
+Created by Alina Piatrova